Daksh009-hub/E-CELL-Project/README.md

 -  Interactive UI: Hover effects and smooth transitions for a modern feel.

 Note: Update image paths (/slack-logo.jpg) to reflect actual image locations or replace with your own logos.
+Note: In the place of startup's website links ,google.com is used as a sample website for now

  How to Use:
 - Clone the repository
 git clone https://github.com/your-username/startup-showcase.git